Homemade Lemon Ricotta Cake

 Directions

-You can opt to use either a loaf-style cake pan for this or a circular pan.
+You can opt to use a loaf-style cake pan or a circular cake pan.
 I like using my spring form pan for easy removal later.
 I place a piece of parchment paper down at the bottom.
 Grease your pan well and add the cake batter.
-Bake for 40 minutes or until the middle does not wobble.
+Bake at 350℉ for 40 minutes or until the middle does not wobble.
 You want the cake at the just done point.
 Not overly baked.
-Garnish the cake with a sprinkle of powdered sugar.
+Garnish the cooled cake with a sprinkle of powdered sugar.

 Baking Notes